LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 The following commands, joined with the basic set above, let you accomplish anything in the game, though not necessarily with the fewest keystrokes.
 You can also play the game exclusively with a mouse, or both mouse and keyboard.
-See the ending help screens for mouse commands.
+See the ending in-game help screens for mouse commands.
 Lastly, you can select a command with arrows or mouse directly from a help screen and execute it on the spot.